christophedc0/Dump/Posterchat/README.md

 - Requests
   - For each **Movie item**, a link must be provided to the entry on [TMDb](https://www.themoviedb.org) (This is to ensure that we have the right Movie)
   - For each **TV Show item**, a link must be provided to the entry on [TVDb](https://www.thetvdb.com) (This is to ensure that we have the right TV Show)
-  - Have to be a single category
+  - Any single post should only be for requests in a single category/tag
     - 1 post can only contain Movies OR TV Shows OR Anime Movies OR Anime Shows OR Collections
   - Maximum requests
     - For **Movies** there's a **maximum** of **5** requests per post